5 Formulas to choose from!

 Feel free to contact me for Custom Orders

-Over 700 positive reviews on eBay and 133 positive reviews on etsy!
+Over 1100 positive reviews on eBay and 246 positive reviews on Etsy!

 Simply Sooney is dedicated to creating quality products that will improve your mouth health.
-This product is Vegan and Organic.
-Every ingredient is made in the USA.
-All ingredients are stored in glass jars and all powders are prepared in small batches also stored in glass jars.
+All ingredients are stored in glass jars and all powders are prepared in small batches.

 This product has been very successful with healing inflamed gums, reducing bleeding in gums. whitening teeth and removing surface stains.
 Healing bad breath and eliminating gingivitis.
 Strengthening teeth, healing cavities and reducing dental and gum pain.